 Attention to detail.
 Problem-solving and strong analytical abilities.
 Those are the skills of a good cost accountant.
-So how about the salary and job outlook?
+So how about the cost accountant salary and job outlook?
 Good, too.

 Organizations employ cost accountants to estimate the time, materials, cost and labor associated with products or services.
 Generally, a cost accountant specializes in a particular industry or type of product.
 They work closely with management in most companies to determine opportunities for the business to maximize profit and minimize waste.

 As organizations in all industries become increasingly conscious of ways to control costs, reduce waste and increase cost efficiency, skilled cost accountant candidates are even more in demand.
-And their compensations are increasing as well, as you can see in the Robert Half Salary Guide for Accounting and Finance.
+To see what they are getting paid, you can find that in the 2019 Robert Half Salary Guide for Accounting and Finance Professionals.

 Cost accountant salary benchmarks